-The following types of surgery are performed by oral maxillofacial surgeons
+The following types of surgery are performed by oral and maxillofacial surgeons:

-- Oral and dentoalveolar surgery for the removal of impacted and buried teeth, cysts
+- Dentoalveolar surgery for the removal of impacted teeth or jaw cysts

-- Dental implant surgery and bone grafting, to replace missing teeth or stabilize dentures; rehabilitation of patients having undergone surgery for tumors, to retain facial prostheses
+- Dental implant surgery and bone grafting to replace missing teeth or stabilise dentures, to rehabilitate patients who underwent surgery for tumours, or to retain facial prostheses

 - Orthognathic surgery for dentofacial deformities